Yankees vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.
+- In five games as the underdog over the last 10 matchups, the Yankees have a record of 2-3.

-- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on six occasions.
+- When it comes to the over/under, the Yankees and their opponents are 5-5-0 in their last 10 games.

-- The last 10 Yankees matchups have not had a spread posted by bookmakers.
+- The past 10 Yankees games have not had a runline posted by oddsmakers.

 Explore More About This Game